jacobszmon/Git-Info-Pages/docs/04-Undoing-In-Git-With/02-Reset.md

 - **Soft Reset (Weird)**: Resets the HEAD pointer, but keeps the changes in the staging area and working directory.
 The HEAD and your working directory may differ if you had uncommitted changes.

-_⚠️ **WARNING**: Using reset is dangerous.
+_⚠️ **WARNING**: Using ```git reset``` is dangerous.
 It rewrites your repository's history by changing the HEAD pointer.
 Commits after the reset point are not "lost", but they can become difficult to recover._